alantmiller/text-import-project/prompt.md

 The requirements are:

-- The system extracts text files from specific documents, named like `source-docid-page.txt`
+- The system extracts text files from a specific directory, each file is named like `source-id-page.txt`

-- Each file may contain a title on the first line and/or a created date on the last line, but these are not guaranteed to exist
+- Each file may contain a title on the first line and/or a created date on the last line, but these are not guaranteed to exist so this needs to be accounted for in the code and database design.

-- The files need to be processed to clean the text, extract metadata, and insert into a MariaDB SQL database
+- The files need to be processed to clean the text, extract metadata, and insert into a MariaDB SQL database.
+When cleaning a file...

+    - all leading and trailing extra spaces should be trimmed
+    - Titles are almost always in ALL CAPS and they will be the first line if they exist
+    - Dates if provided are usually the very last line of a given file and will be in a format that is something likke08-27-1969.
+    - There are many words that wound up with extra spaces in them such that the word cat might be printed like "c a t" please do your best to identify these when they occur and fix them.
+    - On most of the writings, the writer used a convention where every new line starts with a capital Letter.
+    - some of these files are hot formatted correctly, that is the line breaks etc, they need to be fixed.

 - The database contains tables: